JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

 The cat feeder dispenses food with a large lead screw, and has a pair of load cells to measure the weight of food in the bowl.
 The feeder is equiped with a wifi module and is programmed to act as an http server.
-With port forwarding set up on a local network, the user can use any browser to access the feeder controls from anywhere in with internet access.
+With port forwarding set up on a local network, the user can use any browser to access the feeder controls from anywhere with internet access.
  As a result, the user can be out of town and still log in to feed the cat.

 The goal of this website is to document our efforts complete the project.
 On this page, we include an overview of our